v4hn/ros-o-builder/README.md

 ### Target Platforms

-- Ubuntu noble
+- Debian trixi

 ### Internals

 - optionally only build packages and downstream when they have changed upstream since the last build Debian sid needs to be rebuild in full every time, but stable distributions keep API/ABI compatible.
+  The ubi-agni builder provides this already.

+- If possible, drop worker assignment and generate job workflows for individual bonded repository groups on push.
+Needs experimentation.

+- alternatively:
   - record build times
     - use them in task-to-worker assignment
   - ensure sources.repos contains at most N stages (as provided by the build.yaml)
   - constraint solver for graph partitioning by packages/build times
     - likely still map to the same staged workers for predictable GH caching

 - reduce network load by caching debs
   - set up https://launchpad.net/squid-deb-proxy